slacgismo/gismo-cloud-deploy/README.md

 ```

 ***Note*** If you are using your own account other than SLAC Gismo group account.
 Please create a private ECR repositories that will contains three temporary images (`server`, `worker`, `celeryflower`).
 Those images are created during the run-time, and will are deleted after the process completed.

+If you want to include a private `solver license`, such as `MOSEK` inside this project.
+Please include your `solver license` in the `gismo-cloud-deploy/gismoclouddeploy/services/config/license` folder of your local machine.
+Please follow the [Include MOSEK licenses](#include-mosek-license) section to get more detail.

 Run handle ec2 command to create a ec2 bastion that control AWS EKS.( Under path: `gismo-cloud-deploy/gismoclouddeploy/services`).